BPIFB4: Longevity-associated variant LAV-BPIFB4

-The study of many populations of centenarians made it possible to identify the longevity-associated variant (LAV) of the BPIFB4 gene.
 In individuals with high circulating levels of LAV-BPIFB4, it appears to be cardioprotective and immunodulatory (anti-inflammatory).
-In a study of long-living individuals (LLI), the circulating plasma levels of PBIB4 protein was compared between middle aged individuals (45-59 years old), healthy LLI (95-97 years old), and frail LLI (96-99 year old).
+In a study of long-living individuals (LLI), the circulating plasma levels of PBIB4 protein was compared between middle aged individuals (45–59 years old), healthy LLI (95–97 years old), and frail LLI (96-99 year old).
 Circulating BPIB4 was much higher in the healthy LLI group (824 pg/mL) compared to middle aged controls (133 pg/mL) and the frail LLI group (21 pg/mL).

 LAV-BPIFB4 is believed to be cardioprotective due to overall improved endothelial cell function, lowering blood pressure and improving revascularization when cardiac tissue may be compromised.
-The mechanism for that is suggested by experimental forced expression of LAV-BPIFB4 by gene transfer in old mice and in an animal model of hypertension; elevated LAV-BPIFB4 causes reduced blood pressure which rescued age-related endothelial dysfunction in part by endothelial nitric oxide synthase (eNOS) activation.
 This effect arises from a cascade of biochemical events.
 WT-BPIFB4 and LAV-BPIFB4 have different subcellular localization; WT-BPIFB4 localizes to the cell nucleus while LAV-BPIFB4 is cytoplasmic.
 LAV-BPIFB4 in the endoplasmic reticulum (ER) is phosphorylated by Protein Kinase R (PKR) which results in enhanced protein unfolding, reduced ER stress, and overall improved cellular homeostasis.
 In addition to phosphorylation by PKR, LAV-BPIFB4 can be phosphorylated by Protein Kinase C alpha.
 In either case, when LAV-BPIFB4 becomes phosphorylated in the cytosol, it can then interact with 14-3-3 protein and Heat Shock Protein 90, forming a complex.
 This complex, in turn, activates eNOS.
 Activated eNOS produces nitric oxide which causes vasorelaxation of smooth muscle cells in blood vessels throughout the circulatory system, lowering blood pressure.
 Furthermore, increased nitric oxide from activated eNOS promotes the sprouting of new capillaries (angiogenesis) in conditions when ischemia occurs caused by the blockage of arteries by atherosclerosis, for example.

 LAV-BPIFB4 is believed to be immunomodulatory due to a variety of mechanisms involving macrophages and monocytes that can counteract low-grade chronic inflammatory conditions.
 BPIFB4 induces a M2 macrophage polarizing effect which helps resolve inflammation, help tissue healing, and tolerate self-antigens.
 BPIFB4 induces a redistribution of circulating monocytes from classical monocytes (CD14++CD16-) to non-classical monocytes (CD14++CD16++), normally elevated in patients with coronary artery disease but in this case thought to patrol the vasculature and remove damaged cells in several disease conditions, thereby aiding tissue healing.
 BPIFB4 also reduces T-cell activation demonstrated by suppression of T cell proliferation and elevation of circulating levels of interleukins IL-23, IL-27 and atheroprotective IL-33.

-As a gene variant associated with exceptional longevity, capable to protect from hypertension, atherosclerosis, diabetic cardiopathy, frailty, and inflammaging, LAV-BPIFB4 gene is a promising candidate new ‘drug’ to treat atherosclerosis, its cardiovascular complications, and neurodegenerative diseases.